 The third is nettles tea, since the leaves block hormones responsible for thinning hair.
 To make nettles tea, pour boiling water over leaves and let steep.
 You can also find nettles tea in health food stores, and even apply it with olive oil directly to your scalp.

 Some herbs like rosemary, horsetail, saw palmetto, aloe vera, peppermint, nettles, burdock, lavender, gingko biloba and ginseng, can help stimulate a healthy scalp.
 Use these in combination with an oil to massage the scalp – a great way to get an extra boost is by combining stimulating herbs.

 As a scalp treatment, we always recommend using natural ingredients like lemon, tea tree oil, or even vinegar to cleanse the head.
 Many shampoos can be too harsh and contain sulfates and other chemicals.
 Remember that a dry scalp can block the hair follicle as much as a too-oily one.

 Fire up your day while stimulating your scalp with a juice, especially if it is made of beetroot, a proven scalp stimulator.
 Beetroot is chock full of nutrients, such as protein, carotenoids, vitamins B & C, calcium, iron, magnesium, potassium, and can even be used with other veggies, like cucumber.

 Zinc is one of the most important nutrients for hair growth, and you’ll find which foods contain it on our list here.

-So now you know what to put IN your body to achieve a healthy scalp and hair follicles.
-Don’t forget the outside.
+Now you know what to put IN your body to help achieve a healthier scalp and hair follicles.
+Don’t forget the outside, though!
 Exercise, brush your hair daily – and never forget to breathe deeply.
 Our breath tends to become shallow when we are stressed.
-Taking a few moments of deep breathing can really calm you down.
+Taking a few moments of deep breathing can really help calm you down.